Measuring Marketing As A Home Builder - Which KPIs to Track

 To increase your website’s performance and draw in new homebuyers, you first need to understand how your marketing as a home builder is working for users right now.
 If there are issues preventing success, you can assess to see where improvements can be made.
 On the other hand, you can also evaluate where your company is seeing the most success and expand on those strategies.

-You’re may already be tracking basic digital marketing metrics like traffic sources and conversion rates.
+In our digital world, homebuyers are relying on the internet from start to finish to find the right properties.
+You may already be tracking basic digital marketing metrics like traffic sources and conversion rates.
 But how can you go above and beyond to identify what potential homebuyers are looking for from your site?
 It all starts with tracking the right key performance indicators (KPIs).

 GET THE COMPLETE GUIDE TO HOME BUILDER MARKETING